Clastify logo

 62162161.0

 This is a nature of science point as well as a biology point.
 Models leave things out on purpose.
-A cube has flat faces and sharp edges, unlike most cells, but it still shows the key scale effect.
+A cube has flat faces and sharp edges, unlike most cells, yet it still shows the key scale effect.
 A good model is not a perfect copy; it’s a useful simplification for the question being asked.

 Three ways cells improve exchange